jcoomans/hello-world/README.md

 # hello-world

-I learning how to GitHub
+I am learning how to GitHub